CanonicalLtd/maas-docs/en/api.md

 Constraints parameters can be used to allocate a machine that possesses certain characteristics.
-All the constraints are optional and when multiple constraints are provided, they are combined using 'AND' semantics.
+All the constraints are optional and when multiple constraints are provided, they are combined using \'AND\' semantics.

 **Parameters**